-DOI Fire On-Call Contract requests for services will be placed with the contractor using standard dispatching procedures with an IROC aircraft resource order.
+DOI Fire On-Call Contract requests for services will be placed with the contractor from DOI Aviation Resource List using standard dispatching/ordering procedures with an IROC aircraft resource order and best value determination.
 Full consideration should be given to urgency, capability, location, availability, and cost of the aircraft by the unit making the request.
 Pay attention to the on-call emphasis of "Best Value Determination", there could be an audit on dispatch center documentation on why a vendor was hired.

-The electronic OAS 23E will be utilized for tracking and documenting aircraft use by OAS and the requesting unit.
+If needed, the electronic OAS 23E will be utilized for tracking and documenting aircraft use by OAS and the requesting unit.
+Reference OAS acquisition forms (including AQD-91 and AMD-23E).